Break.com

 Break.com (formerly Big-boys.com) was an entertainment and humor website founded in 1998 that featured comedy videos, flash games, and pictures among other material.
 The website's target audience was men aged 18–35.

 After shutting down on November 6, 2018 when Defy Media announced that it was ceasing operations, the site reopened several months later in April 2019 under ownership of the Vietnam-based Yeah1 network.
+By July 2026, Break.com had returned under the Break Casino name as an online casino website, with the site describing offerings including online slots, blackjack, roulette, baccarat, video poker and live-dealer casino games.

 History

 Break.com was founded in 1998 as Big-boys.com, a humor website featuring comedy videos, flash games, and other material.
 At one time, visitors were able to rank site material on a scale of 1 to 5, but Break replaced that feature with a thumbs up or thumbs down system.
 Negative scores were not allowed on videos – a "thumb down" simply counteracted the vote of a "thumb up".
 Users could also comment on most of the individual entries.
 At the time of shutdown, all forms of visitor feedback and comments had been removed.

 In January 2006, Break.com introduced a new file hosting system for its users to share their files.
 Shared files were able to be promoted to the homepage to be featured.
 Users that hosted original files promoted to the homepage were paid, but the user relinquished all rights to their material under contract.
 Break.com paid users for content ($400 for user-generated content and up to $2,000 for animated shorts) if the content yielded significant views.

 In August 2006, Break.com and Showtime partnered to promote Weeds by encouraging Break.com users to upload original videos matching the themes of the show, with winners eligible for airing on the channel.
 Since then, advertising from various television shows and movies had appeared around the site, with similar video competitions occurring occasionally.